-The Good Samaritan Microloan Program provides the extra financial support our residents often need to return to independence.
-Qualifying residents receive loans ranging from $500 to $2,500 to help pay for their first month’s rent, security deposit, down payment on a car and other costs associated with the initial move to living independently.
+The Good Samaritan Microloan Program provides the extra financial support our clients often need to return to independence.
+Qualifying clients receive loans ranging from $500 to $2,500 to help pay for their first month’s rent, security deposit, down payment on a car and other costs associated with the initial move to living independently.
 We are happy to partner with Ephrata National Bank to provide these loans to our clients.
 This program helps participants improve their credit score as they repay their loan.
-Since launching the program, we have awarded over $50,000 in loans to clients of GSS.
+Since launching the program, we have awarded over $70,000 in loans to clients of GSS.

 Matched Savings Program